morloc-project/morloc/README.md

 A `morloc` program can import functions from multiple languages.

 Currently data is passed between languages through a language-agnostic intermediate format (JSON).
-For simple data types, generic JSON serlization libraries may be able to handle these conversions.
+For simple data types, generic JSON serialization libraries may be able to handle these conversions.
 For example, the Python `json` module will convert the JSON string `[1,2,3]` to the appropriate Python list.
 For more advanced cases, type-specific handling can be added.